-Plans Site Location Plan Should be at an identified standard metric so show the application site boundaries outline any other land owned by the applicant that identify roads and or buildings on land adjoi Site Plan (Block Plan) Should be at an identified standard metric so the proposed development in relation to the the site, with dimensions specified including Outline Parameter Plans The DFD includes a number of quantified Fra each OPA will be scalable drawings, which in appropriate: e.g. amounts (in ha) of develop local centres; and amounts (in ha) of green i Parameter Plans will be produced to a comm agreed with CCC before the first OPA is subr will provide a complete picture of the develor This will include land use, building heights, a movement, landscape (green and blue infras structuring and place making components a Parameter Plans.
-The Outline Parameter Pla way that does not inhibit the evolution of de parameters for aspects such as building heights detailed design of a scheme.
-Illustrative masterplan This will provide an illustrative image of the scale and show the direction of north.
+Plans C. C Site Location Plan Should be at an identified standard metric so show the application site boundaries outline any other land owned by the applicant that i identify roads and or buildings on land adjoin Site Plan (Block Plan) Should be at an identified standard metric so the proposed development in relation to the the site, with dimensions specified including Outline Parameter Plans The DFD includes a number of quantified Fra- each OPA will be scalable drawings, which in appropriate: e.g. amounts (in ha) of develop- local centres; and amounts (in ha) of green in Parameter Plans will be produced to a comm agreed with CCC before the first OPA is subm will provide a complete picture of the develop- tion of the develop- each of the develop- tion Illustrative masterplan This will provide an illustrative image of the scale and show the direction of north.
 It should ned in red and a blue line should be drawn around t is close to or adjacent to the site.
 The plan should pining the application site.